 In the above example, the sender has introduced himself and then proceeds to ask the important question.
 The subscriber has the choice to either be subscribed or be left alone with two different links.

-If the subscriber was active in the past, use the data to send them personalized email content.
-Personalized emails deliver six times higher transaction rates, so it’s worth tailoring content to subscribers – even inactive ones.
+If the subscriber was active in the past, use the data to send them personalized email content., so it’s worth tailoring content to subscribers – even inactive ones.
 Teespring has created one of the most effective winback email examples with a cute puppy face as the hero image.

 Stage:3 – Calling them to action